Kohorta-team/demo-theme-hs-integration/README.md

 # Themie - HubSpot integration

 This is an educational app for **[HubSpot Dev Day 2021](https://events.hubspot.com/events/details/hubspot-hubspot-global-presents-developer-day-2021/)**.
 The idea of the app is to install a theme on a customer's HubSpot account and create the demo page.
-Later has been added another demo app that is deployed on HubSpot CMS with serverless.
-Check it out in `hub` folder.
+Later, another demo app has been added in `hub` folder.
+It's a simple proof of concept that might be deployed on HubSpot CMS with serverless.

 ### Live demo